 Although this cake is a fairly recent import, it conquered a place at the table of most Portuguese families around this time of the year.
 Originally a French recipe (galette des rois), first produced in Portugal in the late 19th century by Confeitaria Nacional (in Lisbon), there are several variants available today.
 The most famous one is bolo rainha (“queen cake”), which is like bolo rei but without the candied fruits.
 Then there’s the variant with fios de ovos, the one with chocolate, the one with red fruits and… When does it stop being bolo rei, anyway?!

 Until the mid 1990’s bolo rei came with two extras: a dried fava bean and a small metal trinket.
 If your slice had the fava bean, that meant you’d have to pay for next year’s bolo rei; if you got the prize, well, so much the better for you (only kids usually cared about it, obviously).
-Apparently, there were cases of people choking or breaking teeth with these things, so they became strictly forbidden (food’s not supposed to be dangerous).
+Apparently, there were cases of people choking or breaking teeth with these things, so they became strictly forbidden.

 Wondering what to do with day old bolo rei?
 Check out this post!

 aaaaaah the marvelous cake, and the thousands of variations…

 I learned about it last year and said I would bake it this year (but totally forgot).
 Those photos just make me want to try it 😀